 Montepulcino is a graceful Tuscan hill town, best known for its Vino Nobile di Montepulciano, which was being praised by connoisseurs over 200 years ago and can certainly contend with Italy's best today.

 Sant'Antimo is surely one of the loveliest Romanesque buildings in all of Italy.
 It is hard to imagine a more sympathetic combination of architectural grace and natural setting.
 Originally founded by Charlemagne in 800, the abbey was once home to a prominent Benedictine community.
 Creamy stone bricks, luminous Volterran alabaster, playful carvings and frescoes of animals give it a peculiarly sunny air.
 A group of French Cistercian monks now runs the abbey, celebrating Mass with Gregorian chants several times a day.

-And last but not least the landscape in this region of Tuscany is spectacular: The Crete Senesi are the eroded clay hills in the Orcia valley.
+The landscape in this region of Tuscany is spectacular: The Crete Senesi are the eroded clay hills in the Orcia valley.
 These strange, pale, barren looking slopes, with their bare cliffs, broken gullies and white Jurassic limestone, look altogehter more lunar than terrestial.

-Tuscany is famous for its Hot springs, belonging to a geothermical system that more or less encircles Monte Amiata, the most spectacular being Saturnia in the south west of the region.
+Tuscany is famous for its Hot springs, belonging to a geothermical system that more or less encircles Monte Amiata: the most spectacular is Saturnia in the south west of the region.
 Steaming water collects in a number of white limestone basins - a rare natural spectacle and great fun to bathe in!
 Swimming possible both in the natural basins and in smart thermal baths.
 Saturnia offers a wide range of comforts and even a sauna.

 Close to the property is Bagno Vignoni which has been popular since Etruscan times.
 St. Catherine of Siena is said to have appreciated its thearpeutic qualities, as is Lorenzo the Magnificent, whose family built the splendid arcaded pool - a kind of flooded, bubbling piazza, famously used by Tarkowsky for some of the more surreal passages of his film Nolstalgia.
 Not far from this antique piazza there is a hotel with a lovely open air swimming pool, fed from hot springs.
 This is also available to external guests.

-Bagni San Filippo may go into the books as the world?s smallest thermal spa - a telephone booth, a few old houses, outdoor spring in the middle of the woods with glistening limestone formations and one small hotel with a public pool.
+Bagni San Filippo may go into the books as the world's smallest thermal spa - a telephone booth, a few old houses, outdoor spring in the middle of the woods with glistening limestone formations and one small hotel with a public pool.

 1 large living room with open kitchen and dining table